isntlee/Jellett-Gallery/README.md

 - [Gitpod](https://www.gitpod.io/) - Used as my IDE for coding.
 - [GitHub](https://github.com/) - Used as remote storage of my code.
+- [Stripe](https://stripe.com) as payment platform to validate and accept credit card payments securely.
 - [GIMP](https://www.gimp.org/) - Used for editing images.
 - [TinyPNG](https://tinypng.com/) - Used to compress images for faster loading.